manishbista28/articles/messaging.md

 ### Private Groups
 Signal also specifies how its peer-to-peer messaging service can be extended to private group messages.

+### Modular Design
+The algorithm has been battle tested for more than a decade and other e2e messaging apps also derive from it because of its reliability.
+It's modular enough to make upgrades to the cryptographic primitives it uses without breaking the protocol.
+Because of this flexibility, there have been studies to make the algorithm post quantum secure.

+## How was this helpful ?

 In conclusion, future decentralized applications are likely to require robust mechanisms of interaction between parties involved.
 The inherent nature of blockchain raises concerns around its reliability, which can be addressed by drawing practices from applications which we have already known to trust.